Help

 If the document is publicly available, you will be able to download or consult it.

-If there is no document attached that would mean that the document is not available to the public.
-According to the transparency rules in place you may request access to a non-public document by using the Request a document Section.
+If there is no document attached, this means that the document is not available to the public.
+In accordance with the transparency rules in place, you may request access to a non-public document by using the Request a Document option.